robusta-dev/robusta/docs/configuration/sinks/mattermost.rst

     helm upgrade robusta robusta/robusta --values=generated_values.yaml

 You should now get playbooks results in Mattermost!
+Make sure to add the bot to the required channels.